Health and Safety

 In the unlikely event that an animal bites a child, 911 will be called in order to secure the animal and verify rabies shots.
 Staff will also notify Parents.
 Staff will provide first aid and will document the bite.

-Wisconsin Youth complies with all state guidelines when providing transportation for children.
-Transportation options include: chartered bus, city bus and Wisconsin Youth owned buses or 15 passenger vans with approved company driver.
+Wisconsin Youth Company complies with all state guidelines when providing transportation for children.
+Transportation options include: chartered bus, city bus and Wisconsin Youth Company owned buses or 15 passenger vans with approved company driver.
 Staff are not permitted to transport children in personal vehicles.

-School buses or a Wisconsin Youth bus or van are the preferred means of transporting children in the program.
-Documentation of adequate liability insurance must be on file with Wisconsin Youth if the services of an independent transportation company are used.
+School buses or a Wisconsin Youth Company bus or van are the preferred means of transporting children in the program.
+Documentation of adequate liability insurance must be on-file with Wisconsin Youth Company if the services of an independent transportation company are used.
 In an emergency, privately-owned vehicles may be used only with the prior approval of the risk management director, provided that the following rules are met:

 - The driver must be at least 21 years of age and have at least two years experience as a licensed driver.